Mortgage protection is a type of life insurance that pays off the outstanding balance on your mortgage if you die before it’s been fully repaid.

 In this guide we'll explain what your options are.

-Many people are under the assumption that they must take out mortgage protection insurance with their lender.
+Many people are under the assumption that they must take out mortgage protection insurance with their mortgage lender.

 However you are free to take out a policy with whomever you choose.